MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 The description of the reconstruction in term of phase space, sets and distribution is a mathematical description with a phase space isomorphic to :math:`\mathbb{R}^n`.
-This finite dimensional vector space is very convinient for the mathematical description of the dynamical system, and therefore of the reconstruction algorithm.
+This finite dimensional vector space is very convenient for the mathematical description of the dynamical system, and therefore of the reconstruction algorithm.
 In practice however, :math:`\mathbb{R}^n` is not the space where things are happening.
 The algorithm is the physical evolution of a physical system that we call a "computer" and the set of states that this physical system can occupy is not :math:`\mathbb{R}^n`.
 We will